-I was diagnosed with MS last month.
+I was diagnosed with multiple sclerosis (MS) last month.
 I had severe dizziness before three months, and I got bed bound.
 The next day, my head became heavy, and I was unable to move it off from the pillow.
 I had an unsteady feeling on my foot.
 I was able to sit, and I got pulled back with a sensation on my head.
-I have enclosed my latest MRI report.
+I have enclosed my latest magnetic resonance imaging (MRI) report.
 Please help me.

 Welcome to icliniq.com.
 I have gone through your magnetic resonance imaging (MRI) report (attachment removed to protect patient identity).
 It indicates a new exacerbation of multiple sclerosis (MS) (also called relapse).
 As there are new plaques on your MRI which are enhanced by Gadolinium, I would recommend hospitalization and short-term treatment with a high dose of intravenous steroids.
 It is also essential to have a modifying therapy (Interferon, Copaxone, Fingolimod) to stop the progression of the disease and to prevent further relapse.
 Regarding your actual clinical condition, you should be patient, and this is a temporary condition.
 I am sure that your situation will improve in the next few weeks (this is the normal evolution of the disease).
 There is no reason to get panic for the moment.
 You should be optimistic, as your humor has a strong implication on your clinical situation too.
 In the meantime, I would also recommend trying Dimenhydrinate or Meclizine to improve vertigo and the dizziness.
 Physiotherapy performed by a specialist also helps.